Flight Accident Claims Specialists

 Start My Claim Online

-What Amount of Compensation Can I Claim For Flight Accident Claims?
+How Much Compensation For Flight Accident Claims?

 By Cat Way.
-Last Updated 28th June 2023.
+Last Updated 21st June 2024.
 Welcome to our guide on flight accident claims.
 Air travel is, according to reports, the safest mode of transport, and many people fly without incident many times a year.
 Whether you are going on holiday or travelling for business, you put your trust in the airline, the aeroplane and the staff to keep you safe, but sometimes accidents do happen.
 In this guide, we run through how to establish fault in an aeroplane accident, the types of potential injuries and also how much compensation you could claim if you suffer an in-flight injury.

 To find out more about flight accident claims, read on or call us on 0800 073 8804 to speak to someone today about how to claim.
 If you have questions about receiving flight accident compensation, you can also contact us through our website or through the Live Chat bubble now on your screen.